First civilians leave Mariupol steel plant; hundreds remain

 People are also reading…

-“Today, for the first time in all the days of the war, this vitally needed green corridor has started working,” Zelenskyy said Sunday in a pre-recorded address published on his Telegram messaging channel.

-At least some of the people evacuated from the plant were apparently taken to a village controlled by Moscow-backed separatists.
-The Russian military said Monday that some chose to stay in separatist areas, while dozens have left for Ukrainian-controlled territory.
-The information could not be independently verified.

-In the past, Ukrainian officials have accused Moscow’s troops of forcibly relocating civilians from areas they have captured to Russia; Moscow has said the people wanted to go to Russia.
+In the past, Ukraine has accused Moscow’s troops of taking civilians against their will to Russia.
+Russia has denied it.

-Zelenskyy told Greek state television that remaining civilians in the Mariupol steel factory were afraid to board buses because they believe they will be taken to Russia.
-He said he had been assured by the United Nations that they would be allowed to go to areas his government controls.

-Mariupol has come to symbolize the human misery inflicted by the war.
-A Russian siege has trapped civilians with little access to food, water and electricity, as Moscow's forces pounded the city to rubble in the face of stiffer than expected Ukrainian resistance.
+Orlov said high-level negotiations were underway among Ukraine, Russia and international organizations on more evacuations.

+The steel-plant evacuation, if successful, would represent rare progress in easing the human cost of the almost 10-week war, which has caused particular suffering in Mariupol.
+Previous attempts to open safe corridors out of the southern port city and other places have broken down, with Ukrainian officials accusing Russian forces of shooting and shelling along agreed-on evacuation routes.

 “We could see the rockets flying” and clouds of smoke over the plant, she said.

-A defender of the plant said Russian forces resumed shelling the plant Sunday as soon as some civilians there were evacuated.
-It was unclear whether there would be further evacuation attempts.
+Zelenskyy told Greek state television that remaining civilians in the steel plant were afraid to board buses because they believe they will be taken to Russia.
+He said he had been assured by the U.N. that they would be allowed to go to areas his government controls.

+In the wake of the evacuation from the plant, Russian forces resumed shelling there Sunday, according to one of the defenders.

-Denys Shlega, commander of the 12th Operational Brigade of Ukraine’s National Guard, said in a televised interview that several hundred civilians remain trapped alongside nearly 500 wounded soldiers and “numerous” dead bodies.
+Denys Shlega, commander of the 12th Operational Brigade of Ukraine’s National Guard, said in a televised interview that several hundred civilians remained trapped alongside nearly 500 wounded soldiers and “numerous” bodies.

 “Several dozen small children are still in the bunkers underneath the plant,” Shlega said.

+Ukrainian and Western officials say Moscow's troops are raining fire indiscriminately, taking a heavy toll on civilians while making only slow progress.

-The information could not be independently verified.
-The Ukrainian president’s office said at least three people were killed and another seven, including a child, were wounded in the Donbas in the last 24 hours.
-The regional administration in Zaporizhzhia said that at least two people died and another four were wounded in Russian shelling of the town of Orikhiv.
+Zelenskyy's office said at least three people were killed in the Donbas in the previous 24 hours.
+The regional administration in Zaporizhzhia reported that at least two people died in Russian shelling.

-A full picture of battle unfolding in eastern Ukraine is hard to capture.
-The fighting makes it dangerous for reporters to move around, and both sides have introduced tight restrictions on reporting from the combat zone.
+The governor of the Odesa region along the Black Sea Coast, Maksym Marchenko, said on the Telegram messaging app that a Russian missile strike on an Odesa infrastructure target caused deaths and injuries.
+He gave no details.

 Varenytsia reported from Kyiv, Ukraine.
 Associated Press journalists Yesica Fisch in Sloviansk, Jon Gambrell and Yuras Karmanau in Lviv, Mstyslav Chernov in Kharkiv, and AP staff around the world contributed to this report.